 Are there funds or loans that I may be eligible to apply?
 (Some programs have closed due to lack of funding)

-- NEW US SBA Disaster Loan (Specific to Civil Unrest)
+- US SBA Disaster Loan (Specific to Civil Unrest)

 New disaster declaration for some locations in Illinois.
 Homeowners, renters, churches –can apply for these low-interest disaster loans if they were impacted by the civil unrest.
 Businesses of all sizes and non-profit organizations can apply for low-interest disaster loans to cover uncompensated physical losses; small businesses and most non-profits can also apply for economic injury.